Can an iPad connect to a Windows server?

 Step 8.
 If you see a screen telling you that the PC is not verified, tap Accept to continue with the connection.
 You can also turn on the Don’t ask me again for connection to this computer option if you’d rather not see the message again.

 Step 9.
-After successfully connected your iPad to the Windows server, there will be a menu on the middle top of the screen.
+After you successfully connect your iPad to the Windows server, there will be a menu on the middle top of the screen.
 You can tap the middle button to open a few Remote Desktop options.

-Note: The way to use iPhone to remotely access a PC is pretty much the same with using iPad.
+Note: This is how to connect iPad to Windows PC.
+The way to use iPhone to remotely access a PC is pretty much the same as using iPad.

 Method 3.
 Third-party remote desktop software AnyViewer

 The third method how to connect an iPad to a network server is to use the free remote desktop software AnyViewer.
 AnyViewer for Windows version supports multiple Windows systems, from Windows 7 to the latest Windows 11.
 While AnyViewer for iOS supports iPhone and iPad running iOS 10.0 or later.

 Step 1.
 Download, install and launch AnyViewer on the Windows computer.